rminehan/c4/slides.md

 # Idea

-Separate the individual steps into a more explicit collection of functions we iterate through manually
+Separate the individual steps into a more explicit collection of functions

+Iterate through them with a `cfor` loop

-Then we can bail out when our data becomes `None`
+Bail out when our data becomes `None`

 ---